Timeframe: February 2021 - November 2024

 This project forms part of the Regional Programme for Maritime Security in the Red Sea, funded by the European Union.

-INTERPOL, the International Maritime Organization (IMO) and the United Nations Office on Drugs and Crime (UNODC) are working together to help beneficiary countries develop their capacity and to promote adequate security and safety standards for maritime, port and land-based law enforcement authorities.
+INTERPOL, the International Maritime Organization (IMO), Intergovernmental Authority on Development (IGAD) and the United Nations Office on Drugs and Crime (UNODC) are working together to help beneficiary countries develop their capacity and to promote adequate security and safety standards for maritime, port and land-based law enforcement authorities.

-The beneficiary countries are Djibouti, Eritrea, Ethiopia, Somalia, Sudan and Yemen.
+The beneficiary countries are Djibouti, Ethiopia, Somalia, Sudan and Yemen.

 Pillar 1: Training and capacity building